FAQ for Competitors

 - What if I occasionally use social drugs?

 - I am competing at international level and I take medication for a specific medical treatment.
 What should I do ?

-- If I am tested, will it be blood or urine sample?
+- If I am tested, will it be a blood or a urine sample?

 - If I am tested, who conducts the test?

-- Soon I will participate in an FAI event such as a World Championship.
+- I am going to participate in an FAI event such as a World Championship.
 Might I be tested?